 Bryan Edwards works as a Technical Specialist for the Electrical & Computer Technologies practice.
 Bryan has a strong background in engineering and physics and a passion for writing.
-He combines these skills to prosecute patents for clients in the fields of renewable energy and cleantech, insurance and financial services, manufacturing, computer software, and biopharmaceuticals.
+He combines these skills to prosecute patents for clients in the fields of artificial intelligence, renewable energy and cleantech, insurance and financial services, manufacturing, telecommunications, computer software, medical devices, and biopharmaceuticals.

-As an undergraduate, Bryan stationed in the Arctic to research engineering solutions to protect communities and their residents from avalanches.
+As an undergraduate, Bryan performed research while stationed in the Arctic to analyze engineering solutions for protecting communities and their residents from avalanche-related disasters.
 Bryan’s research experience contributed to his interest in the renewable energy field and inspired his contributions to the improvement of photovoltaic technology.
 His forward-looking, engineering-focused attitude is highly compatible with the firm’s commitment to advancing innovation across a variety of fields.

 Outside of work, Bryan has a passion for the arts, both as a landscape and fashion photographer and as a musician.